emerging artist development award

 Along with a free one-year membership in CCBC, the award includes:

-- and an opportunity to use these skills to jury the bi-annual Online Student Exhibition.
+• the opportunity to use these skills to jury the bi-annual Online Student Exhibition.

 Students are nominated by their institution for these awards.
 While CCBC routinely promotes the award to all institutions/organizations that provide material-based courses, we usually receive nominations from the jewellery programs at Vancouver Community College & Lasalle College and the ceramic’s program at Langara College.
 If your institution/organization would like to nominate students for this award please contact us awards(@)craftcouncilbc.ca.